How Daddies can help with this important time

 Be a mechanic

-Everyone will want to come and see the baby but this can feel overwhelming.
-Let others know if you need peace and suggest times to visit that are suitable.
+Everyone will want to come and see the new baby but this can feel overwhelming.
+Let others know if you need peace and suggest times to visit that are suitable for you.
 If they are coming over, ask them to bring some groceries, or a meal with them.

 Tell her, frequently, what an amazing job she’s doing!